-As shown in the illustration, some common fears for people associated with HIV include:
+As shown on the slide, some common fears associated with testing positive for HIV include:

 - Fear of death-this may include fear of the unknown, fear that one's life had no meaning - Fear of suffering-this may include fear of pain, medical procedures, loss of physical, mental, social functioning. - Fear of harm to loved ones-this may include fear of emotional and financial hardship for family and friends, transmission of HIV to others. - Fear of loss of lifestyle-this is not the same as fear of death.
 It can include fear of having to give up old routines, habits, style of coping.